TomaszKandula/HotelCalifornia/README.md

 ## The hotel

 The hotel has ten rooms.
 Each room has a number from 1 to 10.
-4 rooms have one bedroom, three rooms having two bedrooms, and three rooms with three bedrooms.
+Four rooms have one bedroom, three rooms with two bedrooms, and three bedrooms.
 Each room can be reserved for a minimum of one day.

 ## Provided user stories